threedworld-mit/tdw/Documentation/lessons/audio/record_audio.md

 - The controller and build must be on the same computer.

-- [fmedia](https://stsaz.github.io/fmedia/) The install instructions are listed on the fmedia homepage and vary between operating systems.
+- [fmedia](https://stsaz.github.io/fmedia/) See below for how to install.

 - Your audio drivers must be set up to allow for recording off of the system.
 One of the audio devices on your computer must be "Stereo Mix".
 If not, you need to upgrade or replace your audio drivers; how to do this will vary greatly by operating system and hardware.
 To check if you have the correct audio device, run this program; if it raises an exception, you don't have a "Stereo Mix" audio device: